Using Contour Trees in the Analysis and Visualization of Radio Astronomy Data Cubes: Introduction

-Inspired by Topological Data Analysis (TDA), we perform a \emph{feasibility study} for applying forms of data analysis and visualization never before tested by the ALMA community.
-Through contour tree-based techniques, we seek to improve upon existing data cube analysis and visualization, in the forms of improved accuracy and speed in finding and extracting features.

-We present the resulting software, called \textit{ALMA-TDA} (\url{https://github.com/SCIInstitute/ALMA-TDA}), which uses contour trees to extract and simplify the complex signals from noisy radio astronomy data, commonly refereed to as \emph{ALMA data cubes}.
-ALMA is an astronomical interferometer of radio telescopes located in northern Chile; it delivers data cubes (sometimes referred to as position-position-frequency cubes), of which the first two axes are positions and the third axis is the frequency or spectral domain.

-An example of our tool is seen in Figure~\ref{fig.anil.varysimp}.
-In this figure, the original noisy data is shown on the upper left.
-The lower left shows the critical points extracted by the contour tree.
-Finally, the four images to the right show differing levels of simplification of the data.
+Yet these complex behaviors need precise examination.
+Second, the data have an extraordinarily low signal to noise ratio.
+This makes direct visualization impractical as the signal is difficult to extract.
+Third, the noise is spectrally varying and incoherent, therefore difficult to model and remove using conventional approaches.
+Due to these unique challenges, visualization alone is insufficient for analysis and exploration.

-In this paper, we review our design process in building effective analysis and visualization capabilities for ALMA data cubes.
-We summarize effective design practices targeting and servicing the large astrophysics community, in particular, we need to design tools with \emph{simplicity} (i.e., light-weight), \emph{integrability} (i.e., integrable within existing tool chains) and \emph{reproducibility} (i.e., fully recorded analysis history via command-lines).
+In this paper, we review our application development process in building effective analysis and visualization capabilities for ALMA data cubes.
+Our publicly available tool is called \ALMATDA (\url{https://github.com/SCIInstitute/ALMA-TDA}). \ALMATDA uses contour trees to extract and simplify the complex signals from noisy radio astronomy data.
+An example of our tool is shown in Fig.~\ref{fig.anil.varysimp}.
+We additionally summarize effective design practices targeting and servicing the large astrophysics community, in particular, we need to design tools with \emph{simplicity} (i.e., light-weight), \emph{integrability} (i.e., integrable within existing tool chains) and \emph{reproducibility} (i.e., fully recorded analysis history via command-lines).
 We hope such learned design practices will provide guidelines toward future development of tools and techniques that would benefit astrophysicists' scientific goals.